Jiladpur Mosque

-The Jiladpur Mosque (জিলাদপুর মসজিদ, مسجد جلادفور) is an ancient three-domed mosque in Moulvibazar District, Bangladesh.
-It is believed that the mosque was built in the late 1500s AD.
+The Jiladpur Mosque (জিলাদপুর মসজিদ, مسجد جلادفور) is an ancient three-domed mosque in Moulvibazar District, in the Sylhet Division of Bangladesh.
+It is believed that the mosque was built in the late 1500s CE.

 Location

 The mosque is located in the village of Jiladpur (West Ashidron) in Ward 1 of Sreemangal Upazila's Ashidron Union Council.
 It sits on the banks of the Bilash River.
 The mosque is visited by people from all over the country by Muslims and non-Muslims alike.

 Folklore

-There is a folk tale associated with the construction of the mosque.
-Locals believe that one day, a group of villagers were present at the banks of the Bilash River and decided that they wanted to build a mosque.
-They started planning at once, and by the end of the day had a rough idea of how the mosque should be built.
+There is a local legend about the construction of the mosque.
+According to the tale, one day, a gathering of villagers convened by the banks of the Bilash River.
+They collectively decided to embark on the construction of a mosque.
+Eagerly, they began planning immediately, and by day's end, they had sketched out a rough blueprint for the mosque's construction.
 They went to sleep intending that construction should start the next day.
 When the villagers woke up the next day and went to the site, they saw a three-domed lime-brick mosque, and had no idea where and who it came from.
 Even today, the Jiladpur Mosque, is referred to as a "Ghayebi mosque" (গায়েবী মসজিদ) as they believe it was built by Muslim jinns in one night.